Colleen-J/CJweek4/Codebook.md

+Codebook

+Of the 561 total observations included in the original experiment, 66 were extracted per the assignment instructions.
+These 66 measurements are the mean and standard deviations of each measurement type found in these files: X_train.txt and X_test.txt

 Codebook for fullobs.txt

-Of these 561 total observations, 66 were extracted from the following tables - these are the mean and standard deviations of each measurement type:  X_train.txt and X_test.txt

-Activity             One of the 6 activites that the subject performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+Activity             One of the 6 activites that the subjects performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-Subject              Identity of each of 30 subjects who performed the activities, numeric value
+Subject              Id of each of 30 subjects who performed the activities, numeric value, 1 to 30

 tBodyAcc-mean()-X    The mean of the tBodyAcc measurement along the X axis